adhambadawi/Real-Time-Elevator-Simulation-Project/README.md

 5. Sequence Diagram: Dana El Sherif
 6. UML Class Diagram: Sameh Gawish
 7. Readme: Yasmina Younes
-All members contributed equally in the design and implementation of the code.
-Jaden Sutton was in charge of the FloorSubsystem.
-Amr Abdelazeem, Adham Badawi, and Dana El Sherif were in charge of the Scheduler.
-Amr Abdelazeem, Adham Badawi, Yasmina Younes, and Sameh Gawish were in charge of the Elevator Subsystem.
-Dana El Sherif was in charge

 # Version History
 1.00: Initial release